flavienbwk/book-devops/eng/README.md

 If you face direct opposition, you may need to rethink your communication strategy (refer to the following chapter "[Tailoring your message](#tailoring-your-message)").
 Start with understanding opposing viewpoints.
 If you feel that some are deliberately trying to end discussions, consider the following tactics:

 - **Invoke shared values**: Even if you and your counterpart have different beliefs, you might still have common values.
 Show how your initiative aligns with them.
-  - If both of you value innovation, explain how your approach promotes it and the new opportunities it offers.
+  - If both of you value innovation, explain how your approach promotes it and the new opportunities it offers ;
   - If both are keen on enhancing the day-to-day experience for a certain profession or user, provide use cases on how your solution can assist.
 - **Put them in the spotlight**: Be it a decision-maker or a client, anyone will support your idea if it lets them shine.
 Identify how your project can help them achieve their goals and make this clear to them.
-  - A misplaced ego often arises from a disconnect between the project's stated objectives and the individual's personal goals.
+  - A misplaced ego often arises from a disconnect between the project's stated objectives and the individual's personal goals ;
   - If your counterpart seeks to stand out and gain influence in their organization, show them how your project could bolster their reputation as an innovative leader committed to improving the lives of their team.
 - **Build a coalition**: Gather people who share your transformation vision (earlier mentioned _early adopters_).
 These individuals often agree with you on the organization's inefficiencies.
-  - By creating a supporting community, you show stakeholders that your approach is legitimate and backed by many.
+  - By creating a supporting community, you show stakeholders that your approach is legitimate and backed by many ;
-  - Get official testimonials: a letter or email signed by a recognized leader from an entity you've worked with, vouching for your methods or services.
+  - Get official testimonials: a letter or email signed by a recognized leader from an entity you've worked with, vouching for your methods or services ;
   - Also, accept that you might not be a permanent fixture in the organization.
 If your initiative doesn't find its place there, it's the organization's loss!
 The same effort could have a different impact elsewhere.
 And only you set your own boundaries.

 ## Tailoring Your Message